MrBambastik/triton-ascend-images/docker/global/triton-ascend3.5/README.md

 ## 1. Prepare your local source code

 - Make sure your `triton-ascend` folder contains the `python` subdirectory.
-- Create the `install_triton.sh` script (see full content below) inside that folder.

 ## 2. Run the container